cworreschk/darian_calendar/README.md

 - _The Darian System_ is Copyright © 1986-2005 by Thomas Gangale

 ## License
-This Darian Calendar Ruby Gem is released under the [European Union Public Licence V. 1.1](http://opensource.org/licenses/EUPL-1.1).
+This Darian Calendar Ruby Gem is released under the [MIT Licence](http://opensource.org/licenses/MIT).